-Courses in the second year deepen your technical abilities with courses on advanced programming, mobile development and databases, but also introduce you to practical entrepreneurship skills.
+Modules in the second year deepen your technical abilities with modules on advanced programming, mobile development and databases, but also introduce you to practical entrepreneurship skills.
 You will deepen your real world development skills with a large scale project developed as a team in an environment that mirrors industry practices.

 Our degrees include an optional business placement year between the second and final year of study.
 Although we encourage you to take the opportunity of a placement year, you can also complete your degree in a straight three years.